cdl-geneseo/geneseo-dictionary/C/Chowrito.md

 # Chowrito

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chowrito

 Created by  Unknown User (aa48) on Dec 10, 2020

 Noun- a breakfast burrito made with eggs, cheese, bacon, and a hashbrown served by Geneseo’s food truck, The Chowhound